 If you hold a credit card that earns Ultimate Rewards points like the Reserve or Preferred, just log in to your online Chase account, navigate to the travel portal, and search for this exact same fare.
 Once you're logged in, select the “Travel” button on the Ultimate Rewards homepage top navigation bar, which is highlighted below in red.

 From here, you can search for the exact same cheap fare you just found.
 The Chase travel portal is powered by Expedia.
-This means that most of the flight pricing you see through Google Flights or in your inbox with a Thrifty Traveler Premium membership should be bookable with Chase points – though you will find pricing mismatches occasionally.
+This means that most (but not all) of the flight pricing you see through Google Flights or in your inbox with a Thrifty Traveler Premium membership should be bookable with Chase points – though you will find pricing mismatches occasionally.

-And even though Chase has a list of hotel and airline transfer partners where you can transfer your points to book flights and hotels, if you are using this method to book, you can book with almost any airline through Chase.
-Many budget airlines are not available, unfortunately.
+And even though Chase has a list of Chase travel partners for hotel and airline point transfer where you can transfer your points to book flights and hotels, if you are using this method to book, you can book with almost any airline through Chase.
+Many budget airlines are not available, unfortunately – and that includes Southwest.

 If you hold the Chase Sapphire Preferred card, this $345 fare can be booked for 27,564 Ultimate Rewards points.

 But the deal gets better with the Chase Sapphire Reserve card.
 With each point worth 1.5 cents, you can book the exact same fare for just 12,880 Ultimate Rewards points.